Rádio – Top 100 (Slovakia)

 Besides the Top 100 record chart, also the component Rádio Top 50 is effective, featuring exclusively song releases by Slovak and/or Czech artists.
-Online versions of the charts are released at ifpicr.cz/hitparadask, featuring Top 100, respectively Top 50 positions.
+Online versions of the charts are released at ifpicr.cz/hitparada/40, featuring Top 100, respectively Top 50 positions.

+As of the issue dated November 17, 2025 the current number-one single on the chart is "Glide" by Neiked and Portugal.
+The Man.